-The Q1 State of Personal Finance survey was conducted before the government announced the most recent extension of the moratorium.
-At that time, 4 in 10 people with student loan debt said they were extremely worried about their loan payments restarting.
-And 3 in 10 said they weren't prepared to start making payments again.
+The Q1 State of Personal Finance survey was conducted before the government announced the extension of the moratorium in August.
+At that time, four in 10 people with student loan debt said they were extremely worried about their loan payments restarting.
+And three in 10 said they weren't prepared to start making payments again.
 Most borrowers (77%) are holding out hope that at least some of their student loan debt will eventually be forgiven.